Carlos Correa Player Props: Twins vs. Rays

-The Minnesota Twins, including Carlos Correa (.324 slugging percentage in past 10 games, including no homers), battle starter Shawn Armstrong and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.
+The Minnesota Twins, including Carlos Correa (.297 slugging percentage in past 10 games, including no home run), battle starter Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Thursday at 1:10 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Rays.
+He had a hitless performance in his last game (0-for-4) against the Rays.

 Carlos Correa Game Info & Props vs. the Rays